MatthiasNickles/diff-SAT/README.md

 command line switch -mse.
 With that switch, list the instantiated inner MSE terms (of form (wi-f(vari))^2) individually instead of providing a single long MSE formula. delSAT minimizes then the expression (innerCost1+...+innerCostN)/n.

-- delSAT is not (or only remotely) related to SGDB (Stochastic Gradient Descent Branching Heuristic, in Jia Hui Liang:
+- delSAT is not (or only very remotely) related to SGDB (Stochastic Gradient Descent Branching Heuristic, in Jia Hui Liang:
 Machine Learning for SAT Solvers, 2018).
-Whereas SGDB provides a branching heuristics for finding decision variables which increase the likeliness of creating partial assignments leading to _conflicts_ (inconsistent partial assignments) and thus improve regular SAT solving performance, delSAT's gradient descent-style branching heuristics aims at minimizing a user-defined loss function.
+Whereas SGDB provides a branching heuristics for finding decision variables which increase the likeliness of _conflicts_ (and thus the CDCL conflict clause learning rate) and thus improves regular SAT solving performance, delSAT's gradient descent-style branching heuristics aims at minimizing a user-defined loss function.

 - For certain cost functions, you might need to provide switch --solverarg "partDerivComplete" "true" which activates a